longern/AnchorLwF/README.md

 ### 3.2 Stage 2 – Human or Environment Feedback

-After inspecting $y^{(1)}$, a human annotator (or an automated runtime monitor) writes free-form textual feedback **r**, commenting on strengths, errors, or overlooked constraints.
-The feedback is *not* structured or scored — only raw text is required.
+After inspecting $y^{(1)}$, free-form textual feedback **r** is provided by a human annotator, an automated runtime monitor, or the task’s ground truth, commenting on strengths, errors, or overlooked constraints.

 ---